ETL Tools Comparison: Complete Guide to Features, Performance, and Data Integration

 What is the difference between ETL and ELT?

-Are ETL tools used in cloud computing environments?
+Are ETL tools used in cloud environments?

 Why is data quality important in ETL pipelines?